Manki Yamashita: Career

-On 20 August 2010, Fleet Submarine Force Command Chief.
+On 20 August 2010, he became Chief of Staff of the Fleet Submarine Force.

-On 5 August 2011, Director of Training Department, National Defense Academy.
+On 5 August 2011, he became Director of the Training Department at the National Defense Academy.

-On 26 July 2012, Director of Defense Department, Maritime Staff Office.
+On 26 July 2012, he became Director of the Defense Department, Maritime Staff Office.

-On 5 August 2014, he was promoted to Maritime General, Chief of Maritime Self-Defense Force Executive School.
+On 5 August 2014, he was promoted to admiral (kaisho) and became Commandant of the Maritime Self-Defense Force Command and Staff College.

-On 4 August 2015, 42nd Sasebo District Chief.
+On 4 August 2015, he became the 42nd Commander of the Sasebo District.

-On 22 December 2016, he was appointed the 49th Commander of the Self-Defense Fleet.
+On 22 December 2016, he was appointed the 49th Commander of the Self-Defense Fleet, following cabinet approval of the appointment on 20 December.